 - Nightfood Cold Brew Decaf.
 This is made with decaffeinated coffee and does not have any cocoa or chocolate.

 - BLACKBEAN Decaf Coffee.
 This also looks like a great option, it’s made with decaf coffee and is also made without chocolate.

 Dairy-free coffee ice cream: 3 brands

-If you're like me and need to avoid dairy, and you'll be happy to know that there are some options for dairy-free coffee ice cream.
+If you’re like me and need to avoid dairy, you’ll be happy to know that there are some options for dairy-free coffee ice cream.

 Here are some dairy-free coffee ice cream brands:

 - So Delicious Cold Brew Coffee.
 This is made with coconut milk and coffee extract.
 It’s also gluten-free.

 - Daiya Espresso Coffee Dessert Bar.
 This is made with coconut cream and is coated in dark chocolate.
 It’s dairy-free and gluten-free.

 - Ben & Jerry’s Coffee Caramel Fudge.
 This decadent treat is made with almond milk and coffee extract.